 - Over low heat, cook the mash, until it appears dark and begins to have a smoke smell.

-- Allow the mixture to rest till it becomes room temperature.
+- Allow the mixture to rest until it becomes room temperature.

 - Now find yourself a very fine strainer or some synthetic cheesecloth to place over a mason jar.
 Cotton cloth absorbed part of the oil which will sadly be wasted.
 Pour the mixture through the strainer and allow the oil to collect in your jar.
 You may need to strain a few times till your oil appears clear of all solid particles.
 The oil should appear clear and translucent when finished.